This topic provides answers to some frequently asked questions about node auto scaling.

 How does cluster-autoscaler evaluate the resource capacity of a scaling group that uses multiple types of instances?

 For example, a scaling group uses two types of instances.
 One instance type provides 4 vCores and 32 GB of memory and the other one provides 8 vCores and 16 GB of memory.
-In this scenario, cluster-autoscaler considers that the scaling group can add instances which each provide 4 vCores and 16 GB of memory.
+In this scenario, Auto Scaling considers that the scaling group can add instances each of which provides 4 vCores and 16 GB of memory.
 If a pending pod requests

-resources more than 4 vCores or 16 GB of memory, the pod is not scheduled.
+resources more than 4 vCores and 16 GB of memory, the pod is not scheduled.

 You still need to take resource reservation into consideration after you specify multiple instance types for a scaling group.
-For more information, see the Why does cluster-autoscaler fail to add nodes after a scale-out activity is triggered? section of this topic.
+For more information, see Why does cluster-autoscaler fail to add nodes after a scale-out activity is triggered?

-How do I choose between multiple node pools with auto scaling enabled during elastic scaling?
+How do I choose between multiple node pools for which auto scaling is enabled when I perform a scaling activity?

 When pods cannot be scheduled to nodes, the auto scaling component simulates the scheduling of the pods based on the configurations of scaling groups.
 The configurations include labels, taints, and instance specifications.
-If a scaling group meets the requirements, it is selected for the scale-out activity.
-If two or more scaling groups meet the requirements, node auto scaling applies the least-waste principle and selects the scaling group with the fewest idle resources after simulation.
+If a scaling group meets the requirements, this scaling group is selected for the scale-out activity.
+If multiple node pools for which auto-scaling is enabled meet the scheduling conditions during the simulation, cluster-autoscaler applies the least-waste principle.
+The node pool that has the least resources left after nodes are added to the cluster is selected.

-To enable cluster-autoscaler to identify custom resources provided by a node pool for which auto scaling is enabled or identify the amounts of specific resource types provided by the node pool, you need to add an ECS tag with the following prefix to the node pool:
+To enable cluster-autoscaler to identify custom resources provided by a node pool for which auto-scaling is enabled. or identify the amounts of specific resource types provided by the node pool, you must add an ECS tag with the following prefix to the node pool.

 Example: